| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 help of Epping Forest staff and John Plume, who looked after the churchyard,

+the bench was retrieved, cleaned and returned to the Church.
 Santa Claus came early to Theydon Bois when he visited the Primary

 School accompanied by reindeer loaned especially for the occasion by the

 Broxbourne Wildlife Park.
-He was attending the schools German Christmas
+He was attending the school’s German Christmas

 Fayre which had many stalls including a German Toy Christmas stall and

+others selling, tombola, seasonal goodies, refreshments and raffles.
 During the month, the following confirmations were recorded in the

-registers of St Marys Church, Theydon Bois:
+registers of St Mary’s Church, Theydon Bois: Steve Griffiths Ann Griffiths Tristram Griffiths Top |